-The Cryptoflex module supports eight contacts which lead to pins on the chip.
-Only five of these are used.
+The Cryptoflex 32K e-Gate module supports eight contacts which lead to pins on the chip.
+Only five of these are used for ISO mode, and four for USB mode, both modes include the same two Vcc and Ground contacts.
 The position of these contacts comply with ISO/IEC 7816-2.